atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 param to_append: .*

-with file f
- when name contains ".txt"
+with File f when name contains ".txt" do append to_append
-do
- append to_append

-with file f
- when name contains ".java"
-do
- prepend "// Ha ha!
+with File f when name contains ".java" do prepend "// Ha ha!
 This is a sneaky comment.\n"
 ```

 Sometimes we need to compute additional values.
 We do this with the